 Why do foundations heave or settle?
 Water and soil are the main culprits.
-When combined, the two can be a force that causes foundation cracks as well as movement, including settling.
+When combined, the two can create a force that causes walls to crack as well as foundation movement, including settling.
 Foundation movement can occur in slab foundations, pier and beam foundations and in homes with full basements.
 A house foundation that experiences excessive heaving or settling eventually will shift and crack.
 House leveling may be the solution.

 In addition to house leveling, the problems that caused the foundation shifts need to be considered.
 Expansive clay soils contribute to foundation movement.
 As the clay soil absorbs water it exerts excessive pressure on the foundation, heaving it upward.
 The soil dries, shrinks and the foundation settles, moving downward.
 Poor exterior drainage is a contributor to the excessive water in the soil underneath the foundation.